PE / Sport Premium

 Expectations

-- The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.
+• Engagement of all pupils in regular physical activity.

-- The profile of PE and sport being raised across the school as a tool for whole school improvement.
+• The profile of PE and sport is raised across the school as a tool for whole-school improvement.

-- Training and professional development opportunities for all staff, including qualified sports & dance coaches working alongside teachers & staff.
+• Training and professional development opportunities for all staff.

 Strategic Leads